-Antarctic Ice Marathon Races
+Welcome to the UVU Antarctic Ice Marathon

 Adventure marathoners and ultra athletes are always looking for the next big challenge.
 It could be a remote desert marathon, a high altitude mountain marathon or a jungle marathon.
 However, mainland Antarctica represents the last frontier, the final great wilderness to be conquered.
 And now adventure athletes like you can do it.
-Introducing the only footraces within the Antarctic Circle......

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-For those who prefer a half-marathon option, the White Continent Half-Marathon will also be run on the day of the Marathon race.
+For those who prefer a half-marathon option, the Frozen Continent Half-Marathon will also be run on the day of the Marathon race.
 This half-marathon is your opportunity to cover 21km (13.1 miles) on the 'white continent' and finish the southernmost half marathon on the planet.

-For the registration fee of €10,500, incredible value for the Antarctic, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
-Competitors will also receive accommodation and food for the entire five- day Antarctic trip and entry to their races of choice.
+For the 2016 registration fee of €11,400, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
+Competitors will receive accommodation and food for their entire Antarctic trip and entry to their race of choice.
 Top class photos of each competitor in action will be distributed for personal use, as well as commemorative certificates, medals, t-shirts and patches.

 Contact Richard Donovan for more details.